MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/calculating-graphics-memory.md

 * Maximum shared system memory

-  This value is the maximum amount of system memory that is shared to the GPU.
-It's calculated using the following formula:
+  This value is the maximum amount of system memory that is shared to the GPU. *VidMm* uses the following formula to calculate it:

   ```cpp
   MaxSharedSystemMemory = TotalSystemMemoryAvailableForGraphics - DedicatedSystemMemory